Adrian-95/adrian-95.github.io/content/Climate data visualization.md

 category: Data Visualization
 tags: Data, Climate, Python

 In the age of **Big Data**, visualization is essential for making sense of millions of rows of unsorted raw data.
 More often than not, your data will come as a text file, or an excel file with rows and collumns.
-Here is an example of temperature anomaly data from a .csv file:
+Here is an example of temperature anomaly data from an .xlsx file:

+>Global temperature anomaly data come from the Global Historical Climatology Network-Monthly (GHCN-M) data set and International Comprehensive Ocean-Atmosphere Data Set (ICOADS), which have data from 1880 to the present.
+These two datasets are blended into a single product to produce the combined global land and ocean temperature anomalies.
+The available timeseries of global-scale temperature anomalies are calculated with respect to the 20th century average, while the mapping tool displays global-scale temperature anomalies with respect to the 1981-2010 base period.

 ```

 Global Land and Ocean Temperature Anomalies	 January-December